Creating Educational Videos

 The Library's Create Audio and Video for Education (CAVE) lab contains much of the equipment and software required to record and edit your video.
 The CAVE has:

-- High-end audio recording equipment (microphones, sound mixer, headphones).
+- Audio recording equipment (microphones, sound mixer, headphones).

 - Audio and video editing software (Audacity, Adobe Audition, Adobe Premiere, etc).